yue/yue/README.md

 publicly perform, sublicense, and distribute your contributions and such derivative works.

+The owners of the Yue project will also be granted the right to relicense the contributed source code and its derivative works.

+The documentations and build scripts are published under public domain, and contributions to those works will also be licensed so.

 ## License

 The Yue project is licensed under [LGPL v2.1][license] with following exception:

 * If you did not modify Yue's source code, you have the permission to statically link Yue with your project, regardless of the license of your project.

+The source code of Yue can also be distributed under other proprietary software friendly licenses if you make a commercial contract with the owners of the Yue project.

 [license]: https://github.com/yue/yue/blob/master/LICENSE